Spectrum Bandit Optimization

 {\bf Proof of Theorem \ref{th1}.} We now apply the above framework to our linear bandit problem.
 To simplify the presentation, we consider the case where in each slot, a single packet is transmitted.
 We will indicate what to modify when $m$ packets are transmitted per slot.

 The parameter $\theta$ takes values in $[0,1]^{n\times c}$.
 The Markov chain has values in ${\cal S}=\{0,1\}^n$.
 When $m$ packets are transmitted per slot, ${\cal S}=\{0,1/m,2/m,\ldots,1 \}^n$.
-The set of controls corresponds to the set of feasible configurations ${\cal M}$, and the set of control laws is also ${\cal M}$.
-These laws are constant, in the sense that the control applied by control law $M$ does not depend on the state of the Markov chain, and corresponds to selecting configuration $M$.
+The set of controls corresponds to the set of matchings ${\cal M}$, and the set of control laws is also ${\cal M}$.
+These laws are constant, in the sense that the control applied by control law $M$ does not depend on the state of the Markov chain, and corresponds to selecting matching $M$.
 The transition probabilities are given as follows: for all $x,y\in {\cal S}$,

 where for all $i\in [n]$, if $\sum_{j\in [c]}M_{ij}=0$, $p_i(0;M,\theta)=1$, and if $\sum_{j\in [c]}M_{ij}=M_{iM(i)}=1$, $p_i(y_i;M,\theta)=\theta_{iM(i)}^{y_i}(1-\theta_{iM(i)})^{1-y_i}$.
 When $m$ packets are sent per slot, the last formula has to be replaced by: $p_i(y_i;M,\theta)={m\choose my_i}\theta_{iM(i)}^{m y_i}(1-\theta_{iM(i)})^{m-my_i}$.
 Finally, the reward $r(y,M)$ is defined by $r(y,M)=M\bullet y$.
 Note that the state space of the Markov chain is here finite, and so, we do not need to impose any cost associated with switching control laws (see the discussion on page 718 in \cite{graves1997}).